 Strategic plan scan

 The strategic plans scan looked at 80 City and collaboration-based plans, narrowed down to 38 plans for an in-depth study.
 The scan helped to identify and incorporate existing priorities, uncover new opportunities, understand the relationships and overlap of existing plans, and help people easily navigate and understand the maze of existing plans.

-Observing—the Village of 100 data project
+Research and trends— the Village of 100 data project

 The Village of 100 People data project saw the City produce an infographic-based community profile.
 This easy-to-digest summary document captures key data points from sources across the community.
 It shows you what Guelph looks like as a village of 100 people so that our conversations can be based on key demographics and trends.